 Make an appointment with your family doctor if you have any signs or symptoms that worry you.
 You may be referred to a specialist in digestive diseases (gastroenterologist), or to another specialist, depending on your symptoms.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 Questions to ask your doctor

 Don't hesitate to ask other questions during your appointment.

 Tests and diagnosis

-Because a number of infectious and inflammatory conditions other than hereditary hemochromatosis can cause elevated ferritin, both blood tests are needed to diagnose the disorder.
+Because a number of other conditions can also cause elevated ferritin, both blood tests are needed to diagnose the disorder.
 You may need to have the tests repeated for the most accurate results.

 Screening healthy people for hemochromatosis

 Treating hereditary hemochromatosis can help alleviate symptoms of tiredness, abdominal pain and skin darkening.
 It can help prevent serious complications such as liver disease, heart disease and diabetes.
 If you already have one of these conditions, phlebotomy may slow the progression of the disease, and in some cases even reverse it.

 If you have hemochromatosis but no complications of cirrhosis or diabetes, you have the same life expectancy as a healthy person of your same age.